 The ESF is stimulating scientific research for eels to fill the knowledge gaps around this mysterious fish.
 The fund also co-finances projects to unblock migratory pathways.
 Well-regulated trade can contribute positively to the conservation of threatened species, and may be essential for human livelihoods.
 Therefore, ESF enables the development of traceability tools for eel by supporting the Sustainable Eel Group.

 Furthermore, the fund enables the science based development of a maximum sustainable yield (MSY) for eel fishing in all life stages, reducing bycatch, sustainable solutions for the catch and farming of eels and environmental and animal-friendly processing methods.
 By doing so ESF-members strive towards to a sustainable conservation of the European eel and an eel industry that takes it’s responsibility.

-Since 1950 the eel population has been under threat from pollution, natural predators like cormorants and overfishing.
-This caused severe damage to the natural estuaries and stocks of the eel.
+Since 1950 the eel population has been under threat from habitat loss, pollution, natural predators like cormorants and illegal unregulated unreported (IUU) overfishing.
+These caused severe damage to the natural habitat and stocks of the eel.
 But the biggest challenge is formed by hydropower stations, water treatment plants and pumping stations in our inland waterways, which block the migratory pathways.
-Eels are born at sea and then float en masse across the Atlantic to fresh water where they continue their development.
-However, our European coastline is now so well-protected with flood defences that young eels have great difficulty reaching freshwater and swimming out to sea to make the return journey.
-As fisheries nowadays are tightly controlled and the eel industry developed new standards in order to decrease its impact on natural resources, a lot of attention goes to the restoration of the eels migratory pathways.
+Eels are born in the Atlantic Ocean and then float en masse across the Atlantic to fresh water where they continue their development.
+However, our European coastline is now so well-protected with flood defences that young eels have great difficulty reaching freshwater.
+Those who manage to reach fresh water, will find problems like hydropower stations, dams and pumps.
+These problems are even bigger when once they mature and want to make the return journey to the spawning grounds in the ocean.
+So the eel needs help from people who love eels.